ADHD Therapy for Adults and Teens in Colorado

 Understanding ADHD beyond stereotypes

-ADHD is not a lack of effort, intelligence, or motivation.
+ADHD is not a lack of intelligence, motivation, or willpower.
 It’s a difference in how the brain regulates attention, energy, emotions, and transitions between tasks.

-Many adults and teens with ADHD are thoughtful, creative, and capable yet struggle with follow-through, time awareness, or emotional regulation, especially when ADHD shows up alongside anxiety or burnout.
+Many adults and teens with ADHD are thoughtful, creative, and capable, yet still struggle with follow-through, organization, or emotional regulation, especially when ADHD overlaps with anxiety or burnout.
 These challenges are often misunderstood by others and internalized as personal failure.

 How ADHD often shows up